 School of Health Professions :: Programs of Study

-Dental Hygiene - AAS
+Dental Hygiene - Associate of Applied Science

 The mission of the dental hygiene program is to empower students to become ethical, self-directed primary care providers, encompassing a critical thinking evidence-based approach to oral health services within the scope of dental hygiene practice.
 Students will provide services that enhance oral and total wellness for culturally diverse populations in both traditional and non-traditional settings.

-To effectively implement the program mission, the college and program faculty have made a commitment to:
+The Goals of the dental hygiene program are to effectively implement the program mission, the college and program faculty have made a commitment to: